Skip to main content

 The basic functioning principle of an E-Cigarette is pretty simple: a power source connected to a resistor.
 Inside of the coiled resistor, there's an absorbant material, that is irrigated by "vape juice" (Propylene Glycol and Vegetal Glycerin) which may or may not contain Nicotine.

 Yet, modern vaping devices (and Helix by extension) are not as simple.
 Helix can deliver up to 60W to the heating element from a single 18650 high-draw cell.
-The device is controllable both in Voltage mode and in Wattage mode, has automatic coil resistance detection and has a "back-up" charging functionality (at 500mA with the onboard battery management module inside of a Seeed Studio XIAO).
-The device is safe to operate in all conditions, with Low-Voltage Lockout, Reverse Polarity detection, Over-Current protection, Battery Cut-off while charging, and most importantly, Temperature Control.
+The device is controllable both in Voltage mode and in Wattage mode, and has automatic coil resistance detection.
+The device is safe to operate in all conditions, with Low-Voltage Lockout, Over-Current protection and most importantly Temperature Control.

 Temperature Control is based on the Temperature Coefficient of Resistance.
 The most widely-used materials for building vape coils (Stainless Steel, Nickel and Titanium) predictibly change their resistance as the coil gets hotter.
 Therefore with a PID loop, you can keep the device at a steady temperature, ensuring a smooth, predictable experience.
 Temperature Control also allows Dry Puff Protection - when the coil gets way too hot in too narrow of an interval (due to dryness in the cotton used in the tank atomizer), the system can disable the power circuitry, and notify the user to fill the tank with E-juice again.